Holy Trinity Column, Olomouc: Description

 The column is dominated by gilded copper sculptures of the Holy Trinity accompanied by the Archangel Gabriel on the top and the Assumption of the Virgin beneath it.

 The base of the column, in three levels, is surrounded by 18 more stone sculptures of saints and 14 reliefs in elaborate cartouches.
-At the uppermost stage are saints connected with Jesus’ earth life – his mother's parents St. Anne and St. Joachim, his foster-father St. Joseph, and St. John the Baptist, who was preparing his coming – who are accompanied by St. Lawrence and St. Jerome, saints to whom the chapel in the Olomouc town hall was dedicated.
+At the uppermost stage are saints connected with Jesus’ earth life – his mother's parents Saint Anne and Saint Joachim, his legal father Saint Joseph, and Saint John the Baptist, who was preparing his coming – who are accompanied by Saint Lawrence and Saint Jerome, saints to whom the chapel in the Olomouc town hall was dedicated.
 Three reliefs represent the Three theological virtues Faith, Hope, and Love.

-Below them, the second stage is dedicated to Moravian saints St. Cyril and St. Methodius (Czech Metoděj), who came to Great Moravia to spread Christianity in 863 (St. Methodius became Moravian Archbishop), St. Blaise, in whose name one of the main Olomouc churches is consecrated, and patrons of neighbouring Bohemia St. Adalbert of Prague (Czech Vojtěch) and St. John of Nepomuk (Czech Jan Nepomucký), whose following was very strong there as well.
+Below them, the second stage is dedicated to Moravian saints St. Cyril and St. Methodius (Czech Metoděj), who came to Great Moravia to spread Christianity in 863 (Saint Methodius became Moravian Archbishop), Saint Blaise, in whose name one of the main Olomouc churches is consecrated, and patrons of neighbouring Bohemia Saint Adalbert of Prague (Czech Vojtěch) and Saint John of Nepomuk (Czech Jan Nepomucký), whose following was very strong there as well.

-In the lowest stage one can see the figures of an Austrian patron St. Maurice and a Bohemian patron St. Wenceslas (Czech Václav), in whose names two important Olomouc churches were consecrated, another Austrian patron St. Florian, who was also viewed as a protector against various disasters, especially fire, St. John of Capistrano (Czech Jan Kapistránský), who used to preach in Olomouc, St. Anthony of Padua, a member of the Franciscan Order, which owned an important monastery in Olomouc, and St. Aloysius Gonzaga, a patron of students.
+In the lowest stage one can see the figures of an Austrian patron Saint Maurice and a Bohemian patron Saint Wenceslas (Czech Václav), in whose names two important Olomouc churches were consecrated, another Austrian patron Saint Florian, who was also viewed as a protector against various disasters, especially fire, Saint John of Capistrano (Czech Jan Kapistránský), who used to preach in Olomouc, Saint Anthony of Padua, a member of the Franciscan Order, which owned an important monastery in Olomouc, and Saint Aloysius Gonzaga, a patron of students.
 His sculpture showed that Olomouc was very proud of its university.

 Reliefs of all twelve apostles are placed among these sculptures.